sudeeprp/default-coding/modeling-needs-lifecycle.md

 ![needslongevity](images/longevity-customer-need.png "need lifetimes")

-> Tip: Keep lifecycles separate
+> Tip: Keep life-cycles separate

 `Exercise: Lifecycle of needs in a store-visit-counter`

-## Specifying the Customer for Stakeholders
+## Specifying Customer Needs

 Use a story or a context